hapax/hapax.github.io/assets/maximal.md

 AC_1 + C_1C_2 + \cdots C_{n-1}C_n + C_nB  \leq \cdots \leq AB.
 $$

+The extreme case is to imagine a *continuous* path, which consists of infinitely many candy stores.
+I won't prove it formally, but hopefully it's clear that such a path is always at least as long as the direct, straight-line route.

 ---

 <span style="padding-left: 20px; display:block">
-Any departure from a direct path increases total length.
+Any departure from a direct route increases total length.
 </span>

 ---